campbea/flytster-api/README.md

 ### Trips

-A trip is makes up all of the user's flights purchased at once.
-A trip can be one-way, round-trip, or multi-city.
+A trip is made up of all of the user's flights purchased at once.
+A trip can be one-way or round-trip and a trip must be domestic.
 Each trip instance has a status dict field.
-This field represents the current status of the trip as it goes through the booking & ticketing process.
+This field represents the current status of the trip as it goes through the booking, purchasing, ticketing process.
 Trips are booked with Sabre and will be ticketed through a local host agency.

 **STATUSES:**
-- `is_selected`: Defaults to true when a trip is initially created,
+- `is_selected`: Defaults to true when a trip is initially created.
-- `is_confirmed`: Becomes true after passenger information is completed,
+- `is_passenger_ready`: Becomes true after passenger information is completed.
-- `is_sabre_successful`: Becomes true after Sabre booking is successful,
+- `is_available`: Becomes true after checking price and availability on Sabre.
-- `is_purchased`: Becomes true after passenger successfully purchase ticket,
+- `is_purchased`: Becomes true after passenger successfully purchase ticket.
+- `is_booked`: Becomes true after trip is successfully booked through Sabre.
-- `is_ticketed`: Becomes true once ticketing is successful
+- `is_ticketed`: Becomes true once ticketing is successful.
-- `is_expired`: Becomes true once the current date equals the departure date,
+- `is_expired`: Becomes true once the current date equals the departure date.

 #### Create a trip